Pujan0021/3rd-Sem-Project/README.md

 # 🛒 TradeHub

 TradeHub is a lightweight e-commerce website built using **HTML**, **TailwindCSS**, and **JavaScript**.
-It delivers a responsive shopping experience with product search, category filtering, cart management, and a simple checkout flow — all without backend dependencies.
+It delivers a responsive shopping experience with product search, category filtering, and cart management without backend dependencies.